oyvindeh/ucss/README.md

 ## uCSS (v0.4.3-beta)
-Crawl website to find unused CSS selectors, as well as duplicate selectors.
+uCSS is made for crawling (large) websites to find unused CSS selectors.

 ### Features
 Features of uCSS include: